- Posted on

 - Featured Image

-Mastering Proxy Configuration in Linux Bash for Efficient Updates and Downloads Managing a Linux system often involves needing to download packages and update your system using tools like apt, dnf, or zypper.
-However, in corporate environments or certain geographical locations, your network might require you to use a proxy server to access external network resources. -
+Managing a Linux system often involves needing to download packages and update your system using tools like apt, dnf, or zypper.
+However, in corporate environments or certain geographical locations, your network might require you to use a proxy server to access external network resources.
+This can be a bit confusing when you first encounter it, but no worries; setting up a proxy for updates and downloads from the command line is straightforward once you know where to make the right adjustments.
+Before diving into configurations, let's quickly understand what a proxy server does.
+A proxy acts as an intermediary for requests from clients seeking resources from other servers. -

 - Posted on